tcartwright/SqlServerDEID/README.md

 	- ScriptTimeout: The timeout in seconds before either the postscript or the prescript will throw a timeout exception.

 - ScriptingImports
-	- NameSpace: Addtional namespaces can be brought in for access to additional built in functions in the C# expressions.
-There are also custom namespaces the Bogus library supports for additonal functionality.
+	- NameSpace: Additional namespaces can be brought in for access to additional built in functions in the C# expressions.
+There are also custom namespaces the Bogus library supports for additional functionality.
 See [here](https://github.com/bchavez/Bogus#api-extension-methods) for more information.
 For example, to be able to use the Faker.Person.Ssn() function you must import the namespace: Bogus.Extensions.UnitedStates.

 - Table
 	- Name: The name of the database table.
 Must include schema.